Putting the Spotlight firmly on BAME Women, Past, Present and Future

-The Baton Awards is the platform for recognising BAME women in Britain.
-The awards will Celebrate BAME women of Past, Present and Future by acknowledging Britain’s BAME pathfinders and inspiring future pioneers across diverse sectors.
+The Baton Awards is the leading platform for recognising BAME FEMALE PIONEERS in Britain.
+The prestigious Awards both acknowledge Britain’s BAME pathfinders and celebrate the future pioneers of tomorrow across diverse sectors at The House of Lords.

 About The Founder